Doug-Pardee/LightZombie/Templates/ClassicTools/README.markdown

 by Jacek Góźdź on May 3, 2007.

 Classic Relight is based on the Polarizer style shipped with LightZone.

+Hi Pass Filter and Classic Color Balance were recreated.

 Contrast Mask is of unknown provenance.